Each MySQL Instance on a machine should have its own data

 platform that performs locking 100% reliably in every situation.

-With this method, the data directory will be in the same state as when you first install MySQL.
-It will have the default set of MySQL accounts and no user data.
+With this method, the data directory is in the same state as when you first install MySQL, and has the default set of MySQL accounts and no user data.

 On Unix, initialize the data directory.
 See Section 2.10, “Postinstallation Setup and Testing”.